US Government IT Spending Trends in 2022

 How much does the government spend on technology?

-United States federal government budget has set out nearly 58.44 million dollars for information technology in civilian federal agencies in 2022.
+United States federal government budget has set out nearly 58.44 billion dollars for information technology in civilian federal agencies in 2022.
 The budget statistics for 2022 exclude the portion of the budget assigned to the Department of Defense and other secret IT spending.

 Cyber security spending is one of the most critical aspects of the US federal government’s IT budget.
 In 2021, more than 18.78 billion dollars will be spent on cyber security.
 Given the sensitive nature of their job, the Departments of Defense and Homeland Security have the highest cyber security budgets of all departments.

 What does the government spend tax money on?

 In 2022, the government plans to spend $6.011 trillion.
 More than 65 percent goes to government-run programs like Social Security, Medicare, and Medicaid.